oicr-gsi/sample-fingerprinting/workflow-sample-fingerprinting/README.md

 **sample_fingerprint.[StudyName].report.zip**
 Contains index.html with Sample Swap report, similarity matrix files, heatmaps of clustered samples in png format

+Details:
+    report file (*report.zip) content:
+      index.html - main report, to be viewed in a browser (Firefox, Chrome).
+Contains information on swapped samples images     - directory with icons for html report *png       - images of all heatmaps for html reports *genotype_report*.csv   - heatmap-specific lists of called SNPs *similarity_matrix*.csv - similarity matrices for heatmaps (8 donors maximum) *proximity_table.csv    - a table showing basic metrics for a sample + the most similar sample from the analyzed set *html                   - other html files needed for report customize_me.zip - a zip file to use with a report-customization Web Tool (see [Web Customization Tool](https://www-pde.hpc.oicr.on.ca/cgi-bin/sampleswap/swap_reporter.pl), OICR intranet)
+      *_jaccard.matrix.csv    - main similarity matrix with jaccard coefficients and number of called SNPs per sample

 ### Support

 For support, please file an issue on the [Github project](https://github.com/oicr-gsi) or send an email to gsi@oicr.on.ca .